There are several awards that are offered each year to Art History majors.

 Tomás Rivera Award

 This award recognizes the academic excellence of two graduating seniors in the College of Humanities, Arts, and Social Sciences for outstanding academic and/or creative achievement and demonstrated commitment to community service.
-Students selected must be eligible to participate in the Spring 2008 Commencement ceremony.
-The faculty of the Art History department can nominate one Art History major to be considered by the college for this award.
+The faculty of the Art History department can nominate one graduating senior Art History major to be considered by the college for this award.

 Richard G. Carrott Memorial Award